Memphis Woman Accused Of Intentionally Running Over 16-Year-Old Brother

 A woman in Memphis, Tennessee is facing criminal charges after being accused of intentionally running over her 16-year-old brother.
-According to WBRC, a security guard, who was directing traffic at St. Mary’s School Monday night, stated that he heard an argument coming from inside of a vehicle and later hearing someone shout, “get out of my car.”
+According to WBRC, a security guard, who was directing traffic at St. Mary’s School Monday night stated that he heard an argument coming from inside of a vehicle and later hearing someone shout, “get out of my car.”

 The security guard went on to say that a woman, later identified as Shantel Virginia, 20, and her brother—whose name has not been released—was seen arguing on the grass in front of St. Mary’s School.